 He would also not comment on whether he had used the terms, “faggot”, “poofter” and “nancy boy” while allegedly abusing other people.
-Mr Clarke also did not explain why he had not yet spoken to police, considering his claims that it was him who was a victim of an alleged assault.
+Mr Clarke also did not explain why he had not yet spoken to police, considering his claims that it was he who was a victim of an alleged assault.

 The alleged victim of the incident turned down an opportunity to publicly comment when approached by True Crime News Weekly.